Prospects for the detection of the prompt very-high-energy emission from $\rm\gamma$-ray bursts with the High Altitude Detection of Astronomical Radiation experiment: Abstract

 \section{Abstract}

-Many theoretical works have predicted the existence of very high energy ($\rm VHE:>100~GeV$) $\gamma$-ray emission from Gamma-Ray Bursts (GRBs) in both the prompt and the afterglow phases.
-Observation of such high energy emission, especially in the prompt phase will provide critical information for us to understand the nature of mechanisms of radiation and jet, Lorentz invariance violation, relativistic bulk motion, and so on.
-Years of effort in observing afterglow phase emission has finally borne fruit recently, yet the prompt phase's detection has eluded current instruments thus far.
-A wide field-of-view (FoV) and large effective area below to tens of GeV are essential to detect VHE emissions from GRBs in the prompt phase.
-The High Altitude Detection of Astronomical Radiation (HADAR) experiment, a wide FoV atmospheric Cherenkov telescope array, has these virtues.
-We here report on the estimates of its annual GRB detection rate.
-According to the experiment's performance, our calculations are based on a phenomenological model to generate the pseudo-GRB population to obtain the number of signals from GRBs and backgrounds, at last, give the detection rate.
-Results indicate that detection rate of GRB for HADAR experiment is about 3 per year, which slightly changes with characteristics of the VHE extra components of the modeled GRB population.
-Moveover, the sensitivity of event fluence of GRBs at different distances is given.
+The observation of very-high-energy (VHE, $\rm >10~GeV$) $\gamma$-ray emission from $\rm \gamma$-ray bursts (GRBs), especially in the prompt phase, will provide critical information for understanding many aspects of their nature including the physical environment, the relativistic bulk motion, the mechanisms of particle acceleration of GRBs and for studying Lorentz invariance violation, etc. For the afterglow phase, the highest energy photons detected to date by the imaging atmospheric Cherenkov telescopes extend to the TeV regime.
+However, for the prompt phase, years of efforts in searching for the VHE emission has yielded no statistically significant detections.
+A wide field-of-view (FOV) and large effective area above tens of GeV are essential for detecting the VHE emissions from GRBs in the prompt phase.
+The High Altitude Detection of Astronomical Radiation (HADAR) experiment has such merits.
+In this paper, we report the estimates of its expected annual GRB detection rate, which are obtained by combining the performance of the HADAR instrument with the theoretical calculations based on a phenomenological model to generate the pseudo-GRB population.
+The expected detectable gamma-ray signal from GRBs above the background is then obtained to give the detection rate.
+In the spectral model, an extra component is assigned to every GRB event in addition to the Band function.
+The results indicate that if the energy of the cutoff due to internal absorption is higher than 50 GeV, the detection rate for GRBs for the HADAR experiment is approximately two or three GRBs per year, which varies slightly depending upon the characteristics of the extra component.